 Local Support Groups

-• Northeast region – Cleveland, Akron, Canton have many co-ops
+- First, Northeast region – specifically Cleveland, Akron, Canton have many co-ops

-• Central region – Columbus has groups for all beliefs
+- Also, Central region – notably Columbus has groups for all beliefs

-• Southwest region – Cincinnati and Dayton have big communities
+- Additionally, Southwest region – specifically Cincinnati and Dayton have big communities

-Search Facebook or ask at a local library to find groups near you.
-Most groups welcome visitors to try out a meeting before joining.
+Simply, search Facebook or ask at a local library to find groups near you.
+Generally, most groups welcome visitors to try out a meeting before joining.

 Co-ops and Classes

-Many Ohio homeschool families join co-ops.
-These are groups where parents teach classes together.
-Some meet once a week.
-Others hire teachers for subjects like Spanish or chemistry.
-Co-ops give kids social time and help parents share the teaching load.
+Interestingly, many Ohio homeschool families join co-ops.
+Essentially, these are groups where parents teach classes together.
+For instance, some meet once a week.
+Alternatively, others hire teachers for subjects like Spanish or chemistry.
+Ultimately, co-ops give kids social time and help parents share the teaching load.

 Special Situations